Showing posts with label exotic. Show all posts

 2021 Porsche 911 Turbo Cabriolet

-The 911 Turbo has always been the alpha dog of the range when it first emerged since the dawn of time and with the newest version, the all-new Porsche 911 992 Turbo lineup still got some spartan driving manners just like the previous 991 model but with all that power beefed up to supercar levels.
+The 911 Turbo has always been the alpha dog of the range since it first emerged in the dawn of time and the newest version, the all-new Porsche 911 992 Turbo lineup still got some spartan driving manners just like the previous 991 model but with all that power beefed up to supercar levels.

 So, speedo boys, is the all-new 911 992 Turbo the best 992-spec 911 to drive because of its performance that eats supercars for breakfast, lunch, and tea?